-- a. if a person knowingly makes a false, vexatious or frivolous allegation of sexual misconduct against any person; - b. if a person who is involved in any capacity whatsoever in an investigation of a sexual misconduct allegation under this procedure does not comply with the confidentiality requirements noted in this procedure or any additional confidentiality arrangements which have been communicated to them; - c. if a person who is aware of a sexual misconduct allegation made against a student engages in victimisation towards any person in connection with the allegation.
+- a. if a person knowingly makes a false, vexatious or frivolous formal report of sexual misconduct against any person; - b. if a person who is involved in any capacity whatsoever in an investigation of a formal report of sexual misconduct under this Procedure does not comply with the confidentiality requirements noted in this Procedure or any additional confidentiality arrangements which have been communicated to them; - c. if a person who is aware of a formal report of sexual misconduct by a student engages in victimisation towards any person in connection with the formal report.